PrairieLearn/pl-oer-element-venndiagram/README.md

 | `disable-sample-space` | boolean (default: `false`)  | Only relevant if `gradable` is `true`.
 If set to `true`, students will not have the ability to shade the sample space.
 Additionally, the sample space will not be graded for correctness. |

+### Drawing Venn diagrams inside `question.html`

-To create a drawing `pl-circle-venn` and `pl-region-venn` elements must be placed inside the `pl-drawing-venn` element to draw circles and shade overlapping regions.
+To create a drawing, `pl-circle-venn` and `pl-region-venn` elements must be placed inside the `pl-drawing-venn` element to draw circles and shade overlapping regions.
 If `gradable` is set to `false`, these elements are immediately drawn to be used as question materials.
 If `gradable` is set to `true`, they are only shown in the answer panel (unless disabled, see `hide-answer-panel`).
 To provide a non-empty starting canvas for students if `gradable` is set to `true`, elements can be wrapped inside a `pl-drawing-venn-initial` element.

 #### Sub-Element: `pl-circle-venn`